atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 Tactile requirements primarily apply to signs typically located at doorways because doorways provide a cue for locating signs by touch.

 The requirements in this guide apply to certain types of content on signs.&nbsp;
-There can be multiple types of content provided on a single sign to which different provisions, as described below, may apply.&nbsp
+There can be multiple types of content provided on a single sign to which different provisions, as described below, may apply.&nbsp;
 For example, a single sign may provide a room number, which would be required to be visual and tactile, the hours of operation, which is only required to be visual, and the name of the occupant, which does not have to be visual or tactile.&nbsp; Each type of content provided must be evaluated to determine how the content must be made accessible.